MarshalX/atproto/README.md

 # 90+ more...
 ```

-The model classes in the models aliases could be:
+The model classes in the "models" aliases could be:
 - Data model
 - Params model
 - Response model